Over 13,000 migrants gather on Turkey-Greece border | DW | 29.02.2020

 Frontex is also known as the European Border and Coast Guard Agency.

-"(European Council President) Charles Michel and myself have been in permanent contact with PM Mitsotakis and PM Borissov," she wrote.
+"(European Council President) Charles Michel and myself have been in permanent contact with (Greek Prime Minister Kyriakos Mitsotakis) and (Bulgarian Prime Minister Boyko Borissov)," she wrote.

 Read more:Will the EU-Turkey refugee deal collapse?